Kai-Deux/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	- You can only use two loops in your code
 	- You are not allowed to use ```switch```
 	- You are not allowed to use any ternary operation
+9. Write a function that prints an integer.
+	- Prototype: void print_number(int n);